Smart Growth

 Smart Growth Practices

 · Strategic planning.
-Establish a comprehensive community vision which individual land use and transportation decisions should support.
+Establish a comprehensive community vision which guides individual land use and transportation decisions.

 · Create more self-contained communities.
 Reduce average trip distances, and encourage walking, cycling and transit travel, by locating a variety of compatible land uses within proximity of each other.
 For example, develop schools, shops and recreation facilities in or adjacent to residential areas.
 Mix land uses at the finest grain feasible.